pizzasuperapp/DashPizza/README.md

 to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Dash Pizza Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dash Pizza Core software, see https://www.dash.org/get-dash/.

 ## License